aryanswami/Political_Fake_News_Detection/README.md

 # Political_Fake_News_Detection
-Created a Political Fake news detection system using Fact-checking and Bias detection.
+I have created a Political Fake news detection system using Fact-checking and Bias detection.

 This project investigates the proposal of a fake news detection system utilizing machine and deep learning approaches.